 The new nature of work also presents an immediate need to pivot elastically from traditional desktop-based solutions to cloud-based ‘desktop-as-a-service’ options that can be accessed from anywhere.
-According to Information Age, virtualisation tools and cloud services like AWS and Azure are at the forefront of CTO’s minds now in a way that perhaps they weren’t prior to Covid-19.
+According to Information Age, virtualisation tools and cloud services like AWS and Azure are at the forefront of CTOs’ minds now in a way that perhaps they weren’t prior to Covid-19.

 The CTO as a driver of value

-According to research by McKinsey, of the organisations that have pursued digitisation as a means to remain competitive, nearly three quarters were still in the early stages of their transformation in the summer of this year.
-They also highlight a point that’s been made before but can no longer be ignored: technology as a key driver of value, not simply support.
+According to research by McKinsey, of the organisations that have pursued digitisation to remain competitive, nearly three-quarters were still in the early stages of their transformation in the summer of this year.
+They also highlight a point that’s been made before but can no longer be ignored: technology is a key driver of value, not simply support.

 The CTO as chief facilitator

 Traditionally, driving innovation, identifying emerging technology, managing and optimising the IT operation to meet strategic goals all fall under different remits.
-In forward-thinking organisations the structure is more fluid, resulting in shared responsibility between ITDMs — helping to align business priorities with technology.
+In forward-thinking organisations, the structure is more fluid, resulting in shared responsibility between ITDMs — helping to align business priorities with technology.

 The CTO and the ubiquity of new technologies